-Yamaha NP32 Piaggero reviewed here.
+Yamaha NP32 Piaggero reviewed here, replaces the outgoing NP31.
 This is a simply designed, yet natural-feeling digital piano.
-Features Yamaha’s Graded Soft Touch action with more focus on playing the piano.
+Features Yamaha’s Graded Soft Touch action keyboard, come with only the essential features to let you focus on playing the piano.
 Has a really good acoustic piano tone.
-The Yamaha NP32 Piaggero replaces the outgoing NP31.
+See PRICE of Yamaha NP32 on Amazon.

 Table of Contents

 - Pros: 76 keys to help you play several extra songs, no extra features (for those who just want to focus on playing the piano), Affordable

 - Cons: No hammer action keys like on a real acoustic piano (although this one is good for learning and for practicing)